Valentapi16/microservice-app-example/log-message-processor/README.md

 This service is written in Python.
 This is a consumer that listens for new messages in Redis queue and prints message content to the standard output.

+**Cloud Patterns**: Message queue processing with Redis integration and auto-scaling.

 ## Configuration

 The service scans environment for variables: